Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Introduction

 \section{Introduction}

 Model selection and model averaging are foundational tasks in statistics and machine learning.
-Associated Bayesian procedures typically rely on the computation of Bayes factors and posterior model probabilities, whose properties are heavily dependent of the choice of priors associated with the parameters of each model under consideration.
-This feature makes model selection and model averaging tasks difficult in situations where there is little prior information about the parameters of the model and standard ``objective'' or ``default'' priors (such as the reference prior, \citealp{berger2009formal}) are improper.
+Associated Bayesian procedures typically rely on the computation of Bayes factors and posterior model probabilities, whose properties are heavily dependent of the choice of priors associated with the parameters of each model.
+This feature makes model selection and model averaging tasks difficult in situations where standard ``objective'' or ``default'' priors (such as the reference prior, \citealp{berger2009formal}) are improper.
 This is true even in well-studied settings, such as Gaussian linear models.